bcunningham40/SS1100_FinalProject_Group4/README.md

 inputs from group members worked - code testing, GitHub branch management, etc. - and how you divided up the workload for the project.

+Collaboration on GitHub was much easier than emailing or TEAMS messaging a .py or matlab file.
+We used TEAMS messaging to provide status updates to the group, request help, or provide input on how to tackle the next task.
+Everybody started with one section: Propulsion - Cole, Thermal - Billy, Attitude - Will, and Data Handling - Chris.
+We collaborated to finish those sections and then handled the last two sections with remaining bandwidth after finishing individual sections.
+The repository was a great common area to make updates and then save so everybody could see it.
 GitHub desktop was helpful when working with PyCharm.
 Pycharm community function enabled opening the code directly into Pycharm to edit.

 3. What was the most challenging section, and why?
 Feel free to provide more than one response if there is a difference of opinion in the group.

 ACS section was difficult because it was hard to decipher what the end goal actually was.
 The other difficult apart of ACS was that it required import of code and functions from other python script.
 Where the code was located and and CWD gave us trouble because we did not undertand the functionality of CWD.
+The TCS section was pretty straightforward, and I'm pleased to say the majority of it did not require Gen AI assistance.

 5. If you employed Generative AI tools, how did you do so?
 Discuss which tools you used, the prompts you utilized, how you ensured the results were valid, and how you integrated the code